- Custom Ip56 or Any IP rating Enclosure .

 IP56 Enclosure Welding

 IP56 enclosure designed to satisfy customer needs, precisely engineered & carefully manufactured by KDM.
-KDM feature reliable and long lifetime and versatile IP56 enclosure mechanical design.
+KDM features a reliable and long lifetime and versatile IP56 enclosure mechanical design.
 KDM IP56 enclosure protects people who come in contact with the component.
-Besides the protection mention above, IP56 enclosure also adds protection from splashing water, hose-driven water, snow, and corrosion.
-IP56 from KDM offered in high standards and at the same time can be customized to meet your specific applications requirements.
+Besides the protection mention above, the IP56 enclosure also adds protection from splashing water, horse-driven water, snow, and corrosion.
+IP56 from KDM offered in high standards and at the same time can be customized to meet your specific application requirements.

 KDM electrical enclosure that meets IP56 standards can be customized.
-Custom IP56 products can be painted in any number of color or color combination.
+Custom IP56 products can be painted in any number of colors or color combinations.
 Also, you can choose the materials, finishes, shapes, sizes, holes, and cutouts, in each of these, we can handle with expertise.
 We design and manufactures custom IP56 enclosure according to customer’s requirements to meet their exact job needs.

-At KDM, we present you wide variety of electrical enclosure meeting IP56 standards.
+At KDM, we present your wide variety of electrical enclosure meeting IP56 standards.
 Our large range of innovative enclosure solutions supplemented by a vast selection of accessories.
-With the immediate availability of products, your product can be individually adapted to fit any of your application.
+With the immediate availability of products, your product can be individually adapted to fit any of your applications.
 The KDM range of IP 56enclosure has been on the market for over 10 years.

-KDM as a premier manufacturer with a strong customer service approach, our extensive experienced, in designing, engineering, and manufacturing capability enable us to meet the advancing needs of our clients.
+KDM as a premier manufacturer with a strong customer service approach, our extensive experience, in designing, engineering, and manufacturing capability enables us to meet the advancing needs of our clients.
 IP56 enclosure quality is essential to ensuring longevity and value for your money, which is why we strive to supply customers with high-quality, durable products that will stand the test of time.

 With 10 years of manufacturing experienced, KDM has a team of the most creative & highly skilled professionals who use optimum quality raw materials and innovative technology in manufacturing.
 Our IP56 enclosure is crafted as per the standard guidelines and stringently tested on various quality parameters by our expert quality controllers.
 So you can guarantee that our IP56 enclosure is convenient, user-friendly and quality assured.